 NAC also said a handgun and ammunition were seized from the scene.

-The Islamist insurgency, once confined largely to Chechnya, has spread across the North Caucasus as attacks on security forces, police and civilians are reported regularly in the nearby republics of Dagestan, Ingushetia and Kabardino-Balkaria.
+The Islamist insurgency, once confined largely to the republic of Chechnya, has spread across the North Caucasus in recent years.
+Attacks on security forces, police and civilians are reported regularly in the neighboring republics of Dagestan, Ingushetia and Kabardino-Balkaria.

 Russian President Vladimir Putin said in mid-October that more than 300 terrorists were killed in the North Caucasus “in the past few months.”
 “Terrorism” in official Russian politics is used loosely and in preference to more neutral terms, such as “insurgency.”

 Over a decade after the war against Islamist separatists in Chechnya ended, Russian security forces continue to fight militants in the volatile region.